 Painting: The First Step

-This daytime course has been specifically designed for people who have an interest in painting and want to take the first steps towards the realisation of their artistic goals.
-We will give you technical advice on materials and techniques and show their relevant connection to the work of renowned painters, past and present...
+This daytime beginners course has been designed for people who have an interest in painting and want to take the first steps towards the realisation of their artistic goals.
+You will get professional advice on materials and techniques and learn their connection to the work of renowned painters, past and present...

-This daytime course has been specifically designed for people who have an interest in painting and want to take the first steps towards the realisation of their artistic goals.
-We will give you technical advice on materials and techniques and show their relevant connection to the work of renowned painters, past and present.
+This daytime beginners course has been designed for people who have an interest in painting and want to take the first steps towards the realisation of their artistic goals.
+You will get professional advice on materials and techniques and learn their connection to the work of renowned painters, past and present.

-The course will include projects such as landscape, figure and still life painting, for which we will supply the source material.
-With the added benefit of two tutors, both practising and exhibiting painters, there will be plenty opportunities for one-to-one advice and encouragement.
+You will work on landscape, figure and still life painting, for which we will supply the subject matter.
+With the expert advice from a tutor who is both a practising and exhibiting painter, there will be plenty opportunities for one-to-one advice and encouragement.